 During this five-year period, the highest point was December/January 2018, before the Great Correction (a market event that caused hundreds of billions to be wiped off the global crypto market), XRP rose to $3.23 before falling to the current value.

-It is because of ‘big events’ like the G-20 meeting that predicting Ripple’s price in 2018 becomes so difficult.
-However, some people have been brave enough to predict Ripple prices in 2018 – here are some of the more popular Ripple price predictions:
+However, some people have been brave enough to predict Ripple prices in 2020 – here are some of the more popular Ripple price predictions:

 The Economy Forecast Agency

 The Economy Forecast Agency predicts Ripple’s value could fall further – due to technology partnerships not fulfilling promise (which is a polite way of saying Ripple’s products are useless and that banks will stop using them).
-They say that Ripple could fall to $0.32 by December 31st, 2018, which would represent a 64% fall from its current price of $0.68 (16.03.18).
+They say that Ripple could fall to $0.17 by December 31st, 2020.

 Ripple Coin News

-Ripple Coin News, the web’s second largest Ripple news site by traffic, argues that 2018 could be a smooth year for the company.
-They say that new partnerships, new technologies and a strong performance could see XRP rise to $8-10 dollars.
+Ripple Coin News, the web’s second largest Ripple news site by traffic, argues that 2020 could be a smooth year for the company.
+They say that new partnerships, new technologies, and a strong performance could see XRP touch $7 dollars.